cogentcore/core/docs/content/1-basics/5-updating.md

 Cogent Core provides several ways to dynamically update the content of an app.

-The simplest way to update a widget is to call [[core.WidgetBase.Update]] after changing any of its properties:
+The simplest way to update a widget is to call [[doc:core.WidgetBase.Update]] after changing any of its properties:

 ```Go
 count := 0